 Given those numbers, I speculate that The Holy Bible has more to do with commands and obedience than it does with liberty, freedom, or rights.
-It's mostly concerned with an Almighty God (Big Brother and centralized control) who knows all and sees all (surveillance), who rewards the faithful (entitlements and welfare programs) and who punishes sinners (tough on crime, mandatory sentences, and threestrikes).
+It's mostly concerned with an Almighty God (Big Brother and centralized control) who knows all and sees all (surveillance), who rewards the faithful (entitlements and welfare programs) and who punishes sinners (tough on crime, mandatory sentences, and three-strikes).
 There are commandments (prohibitions and regulations) and required attitudes (political correctness).
 There's only one path to salvation (patriotism).
 Here's the most frightening speculation of them all.
 Given the comparisons just noted, maybe the Christians are right.
-It would be a sorry situation but, if work and, at the same time, penalize people America isn't already a Christian nation, it who do. seems to be getting closer all the time.
+It would be a sorry situation but, if America isn't already a Christian nation, it seems to be getting closer all the time.